laurijuusti/Tunkeutumistestaus/README.md

 Course Page: https://terokarvinen.com/tunkeutumistestaus/

 End of the course included a CTF, where I got 8/12 flags.
-Grade received from course - 5
+Grade received from course: 5